pawelptak/clip-yt/README.md

 ## Usage
 - Paste the URL address of a YouTube video.
 - Select the desired output file format.
-- (Optional) Select the start and end timestamp if you'd like to download a section of the whole video.
+- Select the start and end timestamp if you'd like to download a section of the whole video.
 - Press the button to start processing and download the file.

 ## Credits